Free Will in Ancient Thought

 LS (late Stoics) =

-(for every adult human being h) (there is a power x in reason in the soul of h) (for every action y in which h is the agent): x issues in an assent h chooses to give to an impulsive impression and this assent is a willing and an impulse in h to do y.
+(for every adult human being h) (there is a power x in reason in the soul of h) (for crossing the street and other actions of this sort y in which h is the agent of the action): x issues in an assent h chooses to give to an impulsive impression and this assent is a willing and an impulse in h to do y.

 How do we know that the early Stoics believe ES but not LS?